 Best “Just Not for Me” Mosaic

-This is just personal preference, really, but I don’t see the appeal of Mosaic, which is odd, because I’m a huge fan of shiny, in your face flash, and everything that Mosaic stands for.
-Really, and it sounds even more weird when typing it out, I think it comes down to the fact that Mosaic card photos don’t have natural backgrounds.
+This is just personal preference, really, but I don’t see the appeal of Mosaic, which is odd, because I’m a huge fan of shiny, in-your-face flash, and everything that Mosaic stands for.
+Really, and it sounds even weirder when typing it out, I think it comes down to the fact that Mosaic card photos don’t have natural backgrounds.

-That is, when you think of a sports card, you think of an athlete in their element—on the court, on the field, etc. But, Mosaic removes all of that, and just features a player on top of a design.
+That is, when you think of a sports card, you think of an athlete in their element—on the court, on the field, etc. But, Mosaic removes all of that and just features a player on top of a design.
 I don’t know, not a great reason, but the best reason I can come up with for now.
-Check back in a month or so.

 But, enough about me!
 Others love Mosaic, and here are a couple of reasons why.